-Single sex education, with particular emphasis on all girls, is proven to be beneficial.
-We recognise this at Queen Mary’s and feel that it is our girls only environment that leads to each of our pupils becoming independent, caring, and driven individuals.
+With research evidence indicating that single sex education is academically advantageous for girls, we recognise this at Queen Mary’s and feel that it is the girls-only environment that leads to each of our pupils becoming independent, caring, and driven individuals.

-We create a safe risk-taking environment where girls can learn from their mistakes without fear of being put down or dismissed.
-They provide an environment where there is no shame in working hard or being successful.
+We create a safe but risk-taking environment where girls can learn from their mistakes without fear of being put down or dismissed.
+At Queen Mary’s there is no shame in working hard or being successful.
 This enables girls to develop confidence in their own abilities as individuals, and not define themselves by their gender.

-We ensure that there are no sex stereotyping of subjects.
-Girls are more likely to take subjects that are less traditionally popular with girls because subjects don’t acquire a masculine or feminine connotation.
+We ensure that there is no stereotyping of subjects by gender.
+Girls are more likely to take subjects that are less traditionally popular with girls because they don’t acquire a masculine or feminine connotation.

 Girls’ schools celebrate the female perspective and way of doing things.
 They are places where girls are accustomed to being heard and being valued for who they are, irrespective of what they look like or what they wear.
-The girls’ school environment affirms and encourages young women in their capacities as confident individuals, leaders and agents of social change.
+The girls’ school environment affirms and encourages young women to be confident individuals, leaders and agents of social change.